ruppinlab/PERCEPTION/README.md

 	 Supp_COhen_IdoAmit_etal.zip
 	 Suppl_table_processed_drugresponse.xlsx
 	 TableS5.csv
 	 TableS5 copy.csv
+	 Model_Perforamnces_PatientCohorts.RDS

 <h2><b>Section 2: How to utilize PERCEPTION for a new clinical trial dataset with sc-expression?</b></h2>
 To provide guidance to the users on how PERCEPTION could be used for new clinical trial datasets, we have generated a new script named <b>“Running_PERCEPTION_for_new_dataset.Rmd”</b>.
 This script will provide the fundamental functionality of PERCEPTION in predicting treatment response using a patient's scRNA-seq expression data for particular drugs or combination therapies.
 The following figure describe how PERCEPTION could be utilized to predict treatment response.

 ![PERCEPTION_2](https://user-images.githubusercontent.com/26137763/231008376-fa687496-d816-4a7f-ac32-bde73b0f7206.png)
 <br>
 It should be emphasized that the application of PERCEPTION is not limited to the aforementioned script.
 Researchers can utilize the PERCEPTION model to explore various aspects of their studies.
-The scripts (Step2_Figure1.Rmd , Step3_Figure3.Rmd, Step5_Figure5_and_Extended_Figure9_10.Rmd, Step6_ExtendedFigure4-6.Rmd, Step7_ExtendedFigure1.Rmd) described in the Section 1 has already provided examples of this, where we employed PERCEPTION to analyze three different clinical trial datasets for different cancer types and addressed several aspects associated with individual datasets.
+The scripts (Step2_Figure1.Rmd , Step3_Figure3.Rmd, Step5_Figure5_and_Extended_Figure9_10.Rmd, Step6_ExtendedFigure4-6.Rmd, Step7_ExtendedFigure1.Rmd; Step8_Figure6.Rmd) described in the Section 1 has already provided examples of this, where we employed PERCEPTION to analyze three different clinical trial datasets for different cancer types and addressed several aspects associated with individual datasets.

 <h4><i>The guidance for using "Running_PERCEPTION_for_new_dataset.Rmd" script.</i></h4>
 To run the PERCEPTION on the new clinical trial dataset, please use <b>Tools/Running_PERCEPTION_for_new_dataset.Rmd</b>.